Thursday, June 30, 2016

 2LT Anthony James Kukis

 Anthony entered service in October 1941 while living in California.
 Married to Gladys Mildred Barisano on 29 Aug 1942.
 Anthony was certainly exceptional in some way to be selected for officer training before he was sent to England.
-He was noted on the morning as "on duty" with K Company on 1 Jun 1944.
-2LT Kukis was killed in action on 22 Jun 1944.
+He was noted on the morning as "on duty" with K Company on 1 Jun 1944 indicating that he was one of the many "extra" officers assigned to the invasion forces.
+2LT Kukis was awarded the Silver Star for his actions on 6 Jun 1944.

 2LT Kukis was repatriated in 1948 and is buried near his parents in Saint John's Cemetery in Dallas, Pennsylvania.